-At each Super Tasty, audience members submit anonymous questions to the panel comprised of various sexuality and gender experts.
-For this guest column, Karen Yates, somatic sex educator and producer and host of Super Tasty, responds to one of the questions submitted by the audience.
+At each Wild and Sublime event, audience members submit anonymous questions to the panel comprised of various sexuality and gender experts.
+For this guest column, Karen Yates, somatic sex educator and producer and host of Wild and Sublime, responds to one of the questions submitted by the audience.

 How do I deal with jealousy in a 3-way?